GeorgeKut/Absolute-angle-using-AS5600-STM32/README.md

 3. Click Save and generate code.

  You can find your generated code under Core--> Src--> main.c

-4. Compare main.c in repo with genetaed and main.c include missing part until while loop.
+4. Compare main.c in repo with generated main.c and include missing part until while loop.

 Run the code in debug mode and add "angle" into the live expression.
 You can now find the angle getting updated as you mode the magnet attached your rotary shaft changes/moves.